-This gluten free hummus recipe has the creamiest texture without the need for any oil!
-It’s naturally vegan and whole food plant-based making it a healthy snack or spread you can make it at home in less than 10 minutes!
+This gluten-free hummus recipe has the creamiest texture without needing any oil!
+It’s naturally vegan and whole-food plant-based, making it a healthy snack or spread you can make at home in less than 10 minutes!

-As you can see I did not grow up in a vegan family!
-While many of the Armenian foods we enjoyed were not vegan, many were, including the creamy hummus.
+As you can see, I did not grow up in a vegan family!
+While many of the Armenian foods we enjoyed were not vegan, many were, including this creamy hummus.

-Even today when I get together with my family for holidays, and celebrations, our Armenian recipes are always featured.
-The only difference is that now, I’m the one trying to recreate my mother’s magic!
+Even today, our Armenian recipes are always featured when I get together with my family for holidays and celebrations.
+The only difference is that I’m now trying to recreate my mother’s magic!

-One such recipe is the creamy melt in your mouth hummus.
-It’s the type of hummus you find in speciality grocery stores that is behind the counter and freshly made.
+One such recipe is the creamy melt-in-your-mouth hummus.
+It’s the type of hummus you find in specialty grocery stores behind the counter and freshly made.

 - Smooth texture